-Last week, I picked up my rental car from Fox locally in Ontario, a zippy little 2015 Sentra with less than 1000 miles on it, threw my inordinately large suitcase into the trunk, tossed my cell phone onto the passenger seat and headed down the 15 freeway with San Diego as my final destination.
+Last week, I picked up my rental car from Fox locally in Ontario, a zippy little 2015 Sentra with less than 1000 miles on it, threw my inordinately large suitcase into the trunk, tossed my cell phone onto the passenger seat and headed down the 15 freeway with San Diego as my final destination for SMMW15, otherwise known as Social Media Marketing World 2015.
 I had reservations at the Horton Grand Hotel on Island, right on the edge of the Gaslamp area, and I was anxious to arrive and start the festivities.

 Traffic was light and I made it to the hotel in an hour and 45 minutes.

-The Horton allowed me to check-in early, so after I hung up the five outfits I’d brought for the next three days, I plugged in my laptop and set up shop at the window desk for a couple hours of work before heading to the Grand Hyatt to check in for the Social Media Marketing 2015 conference and get my golden ticket, my lanyard and badge, then head to the U.S.S.
+The Horton allowed me to check-in early, so after I hung up the five outfits I’d brought for the next three days, I plugged in my laptop and set up shop at the window desk for a couple hours of work before heading to the Grand Hyatt to check in for the Social Media Marketing 2015 conference (which you can find on social media as SMMW15, or #SMMW15) and get my golden ticket, my lanyard and badge, then head to the U.S.S.
 Midway for a welcome networking party.
 Of course, this meant spending a little time to change into proper party attire, minus the heels.
 Perfect time to wear these adorable sparkly silver flats I’ve had waiting for just such the opportunity.
 Working from home means I don’t often need to pull out the business-wear and I had a good time packing my suitcase, not a task I often relish.
 This time though?
 No problem.
 I was spending three days in San Diego with other social media professionals and had been looking forward to this week for months.

 Check-in was quick and I had time on my hands, so I headed out to Seaport Village.
 I ate a ridiculously good chocolate cupcake, filled with caramel and topped with chocolate-habanero sea salt frosting made by Frost Me, a former Food Network Cupcake Wars winner!
 Score.